Policies & Procedures

 - If a student fails to complete work in more than one course for a second consecutive week, the student will be marked absent, and the parent will receive a phone call and/or email requesting a virtual or in-person conference.

 - If a student fails to complete work in more than one course for a third consecutive week, the student will be marked absent, and the parent and student will be required to attend an academic intervention meeting in person.
-A signed academic agreement will be established and maintained by the student to continue enrollment in Columbia Connections Academy.
+A signed academic agreement will be established and maintained by the student to continue enrollment in Columbia Online.